-This 20-part (5,000 word) VPN guide gives you everything you need to know about Virtual Private Networks.
-It does not contain any affiliate links or paid content – just tons of useful information.
+This 20-part (5,800 word) guide gives you everything you need to know about Virtual Private Networks (VPNs) and is regularly updated with new information.

 Table of contents – Here are the topics we’ll cover in this 20-part VPN guide.